Article Updated On

 There are actually four different types of mesothelioma which affect your body in different ways.

-For this reason, it’s important that you find out the exact type you have at the time of diagnosis, as this will determine whether your prognosis will be good or bad.
+For this reason, it’s important that you find out the exact type of mesothelioma you have at the time of diagnosis, as this will determine whether your prognosis will be good or bad.

 Pleural mesothelioma is the most common form of the cancer and also the most deadly, mainly because the cancer forms in the lining of the lungs, making it difficult to breathe.